uchicago-CAPP30121-aut-2022/capp-camp/docs/s1-linux/6-io-streams.md

 (Change back to your `lab1` directory before you try this command.)

 In general, all Linux processes can perform input/output operations through, at least, the keyboard and the screen.
 More specifically, there are three "input/output streams": standard input (or `stdin`), standard output (or `stdout`), and standard error (or `stderr`).
 The code in `my_echo.py` simply reads information from `stdin` and writes it back out to `stdout`.
 The redirection operators change the bindings of these streams from the keyboard and/or screen to files.
 We’ll discuss `stderr` later in the term.

-#### Exercises

-1. Run `my_echo.py` as shown above.

-2. Run `my_echo.py` again, but this time redirect the output to a file named `output.txt`.
-Check the contents of `output.txt` using an editor or by using the cat or more commands.

-3. Run `my_echo.py` redirecting the input from test.txt and the output to `output2.txt`.
-Check the contents of `output2.txt`.

-4. When you are done, remove `output.txt` and `output2.txt`.

-By the way, if you run `python3 my_echo.py` without redirecting the input, it will patiently wait for you to type some input for it to echo.
-Once you type some input and hit return, the program will echo your input, and then resume waiting for input.
-It will continue to do so until you exit by typing `Ctrl-d`.
-Give it a try!

 ### Piping